 The course is intended for midcareer professionals of government departments, NGOs and civil society organisations, businesses, development agencies, universities and colleges for higher education, and individual consultants working in the domain of private sector and/or market driven development.

 Trust among actors in agri-food chains is often not very high.
 This is caused by the low number of transactions between actors of agri-food value chains, the long distance between producer and end markets, and the general lack of understanding and, therefore, appreciation of each other’s roles.
 In these situations, all chain actors first of all try to protect their own interests as much as possible.
 As a result, opportunistic behaviour among chain actors is rampant, and cooperation virtually non-existent.
 The costs of marketing in these types of fresh produce chains are extremely high, resulting in a combination of very high price levels and very low margins at almost all levels of the chain.

 Our courses are currently online.
 Check the course details for more information about the online course format.

 Application for this course

-On top of this page you can apply for the course Rural Entrepeneurship Asia.
+On top of this page you can apply for the course Rural Entrepeneurship Africa.
 Depending on your nationality, your organisation and the type of course you wish to join, your eligibility and the application procedures may differ.
 Find out more about the requirements and the application process.